zenturin/A3U-Warpgate-Tweak/ForkChangelog.md

 - Reduced max number of prisoners in Rescue Prisoners and Rescue Refugees task to reduce tediousness of breaking them free and putting into transport
 - Reduced delay between airdrops in Catch Airdrop task from 2 seconds to 1, added final notification when all crates have been dropped, reduced total quantity of crates to 2 (ammobox will be dropped if it's difficult mission variant), minor optimizations
 - Ambush Officer site search will check if origin and destination are connected by roads
-- SpecOps spawn on non-road controls on frontlines is no longer specops only, SpecOps task minor spawner optimization (units will spawn only when players are in proximity), fixed non-initialized SpecOps units
+- SpecOps spawns on non-road controls on frontlines are no longer specops squad type only, SpecOps task minor spawner optimization (units will spawn only when players are in proximity), fixed non-initialized SpecOps units
 - Rescue Informer task will have patrolling helicopter with search light on, minor spawner optimizations, difficulty and enemy quantity tweaks, mission can be rolled at night after War Level 3
 - Removed timer reset from Bank Robbery task
 - Removed APC/Light Armed Vehicle escort from Helicrash task to reduce complexity and tediousness of this task, minor fixes and improvements